top of page

 Updated 3:44 PM ET, Sun March 22, 2020

-(CNN)Nashvillians still remember how that music used to make them smile.
 On a normal day, music bursts from the doors of Lower Broadway's honky tonks, sending a cacophony of country tunes into streets packed with revelers hopping bar to bar.
-The last week, however, has been haunting as the world-famous entertainment district was transformed to a ghost town when the city ordered bars shut down amid the coronavirus pandemic.

 It's a reality across the country, but in Nashville, it was the second shot in a double barrel of disaster.